sec122/c19dc/README.md

 ### Original use

-- As written, this identifies and extracts LC `"PS..."` records in the American literature range.
+- As written, this identifies and extracts LC `"PS..."` records in the American literature range from the complete books dataset.
 - It also extacts publication information, including first author, title, publication place, and year, as visibile in `data/data.csv`
-- It then normalizes place names and publication years to analyze the changing imprint geographies of US literature.
+- It then normalizes place names and publication years to measure the changing imprint geographies of US literature.

 ### How to modify